Kelp Gull

 restaurant

-Diet Omnivorous and highly opportunistic; eats fish, mollusks, crustaceans, small birds, eggs, carrion, and human food scraps.
+Diet Omnivorous generalist; eats fish, mollusks, crustaceans, small mammals, eggs, and human refuse.
+They often scavenge at landfills and follow commercial fishing boats.

 park